 c) an employee will fully cooperate with the Trustees in order to allow the Trustees to do what is reasonably necessary to assert the Trustees' rights to subrogation.

-- The LTD Plan is entitled to control your action against the third party, including hiring its own lawyer to conduct the claim ? see Conduct of Your Claim Section below.
+- We are entitled to control your action against the third party, including hiring our own lawyer to conduct the claim ? see Conduct of Your Claim Section below.

-- You are required to cooperate with the LTD Plan in its conduct of the claim against the third party.
+- You are required to cooperate with our office in the conduct of the claim against the third party.

-- The LTD Plan's consent is required in order for a settlement of the claim to be binding.
+- Our consent is required in order for a settlement of the claim to be binding.

-- When your claim is settled, or a verdict on your claim is obtained from the court, and proceeds are paid to you pursuant to that settlement or court verdict, the LTD Plan is entitled to be reimbursed from the income loss portion of those proceeds, the LTD benefits paid to you to that time, plus interest at the rate paid in the settlement or court verdict, net of the recovery (i.e. legal) costs.
+- When your claim is settled, or a verdict on your claim is obtained from the court, and proceeds are paid to you pursuant to that settlement or court verdict, we are entitled to be reimbursed from the income loss portion of those proceeds, the LTD benefits paid to you to that time, plus interest at the rate paid in the settlement or court verdict, net of the recovery (i.e. legal) costs.

-- The LTD Plan is entitled to reduce any LTD payable to you in the future to the extent of the lost future income or loss of earnings capacity recovered by you in the settlement (or court verdict) of the claim, net of recovery costs.
+- We are entitled to reduce any LTD payable to you in the future to the extent of the lost future income or loss of earnings capacity recovered by you in the settlement (or court verdict) of the claim, net of recovery costs.

 The Conduct of Your Claim

-Traditionally, rather than conduct your accident claim itself, the LTD Plan has found it works better for both you and the LTD Plan if you conduct the third party accident claim using your own lawyer, with your lawyer reporting on the progress of the claim to the LTD Plan from time to time, and reimbursing the LTD Plan from the settlement proceeds.
+Traditionally, rather than conduct your accident claim yourself, we suggest engaging your own lawyer to conduct the third party accident claim.
+Your lawyer would report to us on the progress of the claim from time to time, and reimbursing our office from the settlement proceeds.
 However, this permission for you to conduct the claim comes with three express conditions:

 The Settlement Process

-As indicated, one of the conditions of you conducting the accident claim is that the LTD Plan's consent is to be obtained for any proposed settlement.
-The process usually followed to obtain this consent is as follows:
+As indicated, one of the conditions of you conducting the accident claim is that our consent is to be obtained for any proposed settlement.
+Here is the process usually followed:

-- When it is time to settle, your lawyer will contact the LTD Plan, or its lawyer, to advise of the proposed settlement, usually by providing a copy of the proposed settlement demand.
+- When it is time to settle, your lawyer will contact us or our legal counsel, to advise of the proposed settlement, usually by providing a copy of the proposed settlement demand.

-- The LTD Plan will review the settlement proposal, focusing primarily on the income loss portion of the proposed settlement.
+- We will review the settlement proposal, focusing primarily on the income loss portion of the proposed settlement.
 In cases where less than 100% of the income loss is being claimed, requests may be made for further information to explain why.

-The LTD Plan will advise you of the reimbursement amount due before you settle your claim.
+We will advise you of the reimbursement amount due before you settle your claim.
 If you do not agree with this amount, a settlement may still proceed.
-However, in this circumstance, the LTD Plan requires that the amount in dispute be held in trust until the issue is resolved.
+However, in this circumstance, we require that the amount in dispute be held in trust until the issue is resolved.
 Any additional settlement amount can be paid to you without delay.

 - Once consent to a proposed settlement is given, or a consent to a range of proposed settlements is given, you are then free to negotiate the settlement with the third party within the authority provided by the consent.
-When the claim is settled, your lawyer will repay the LTD Plan from the settlement proceeds (or keep that amount in trust if the amount of the reimbursement is in dispute), and pay the rest to you, after deducting their legal fees, which are your responsiblity.
+When the claim is settled, your lawyer will repay us from the settlement proceeds (or keep that amount in trust if the amount of the reimbursement is in dispute), and pay the rest to you, after deducting their legal fees, which are your responsiblity.
 Confirmation of consent will be given to the third party, on request.

-Please see Subrogation FAQ's for answers to commonly asked questions.
-Should you have additional questions, please contact our Communication and Administration Manager, R. Eva Cole.
+Please see Subrogation FAQ's, or should you have additional questions, please contact our Communication and Administration Manager, R. Eva Cole.